-b.
-Restrictions
+B. Restrictions

-- All construction operations, hauling, and transporting across active runways shall be under control of a designated airport operations escort.
-All radio communications with ATCT shall be made by the designated airport operations escort. - ii.
+- 1. All construction operations, hauling, and transporting across active runways, taxiways, and taxilanes shall be under control of a designated HOU Airport Operations escort.
+Airport Operations will be the point of contact.
+Airport Operations will not be providing escorts for movement within Ramps or Non-Movement Areas. - 2.
 All construction activities shall be halted in the event weather conditions require SMGCS operations.
 Construction activity will be permitted to resume at such time weather conditions are favorable for normal airport operations.
+No closures shall happen between the months of October and April during SMGCS operations.
+Refer to Section 12.
+Special Conditions.